OPS-E2E-PPE/VBA-Docs/api/PowerPoint.DataLabel.Separator.md

 ---
-title: DataLabel.Separator Property (PowerPoint) ms.prod: powerpoint
+title: DataLabel.Separator property (PowerPoint)
 api_name:
 - PowerPoint.DataLabel.Separator
 ms.assetid: 16613cac-f04d-13fe-56e5-bb6b6c9473b3
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# DataLabel.Separator Property (PowerPoint)
+# DataLabel.Separator property (PowerPoint)

 Returns or sets the separator used for the data labels on a chart.
 Read/write **Variant**.

 ## Syntax

- _expression_. `Separator`
+_expression_.**Separator**

 _expression_ A variable that represents a '[DataLabel](PowerPoint.DataLabel.md)' object.

 ## Remarks

 If you use a string, you will get a string as the separator.
 If you use **xlDataLabelSeparatorDefault** (= 1), you will get the default data label separator, which is either a comma or a newline character, depending on the data label.

 ## Example